SPARC-FAIR-Codeathon/sparc2nwb/README.md

 ![image](https://user-images.githubusercontent.com/78009407/126266615-45145c58-d560-4ffb-a855-67334e6530e8.png)

 ### Creating a Solution
-Our project goal is to improve the readability and accessibility of SPARC data by standardizing the format in which the data is stored.
-We will achieve this goal by first converting raw data stored on the SPARC portal into NWB format.
-Once the data is in NWB format, we will then create APIs to extract the data out of the NWB files so that researchers can manipulate the data for analyses in multiple programming languages.
+Our project goal was to improve the readability and accessibility of SPARC data by standardizing the format in which the data is stored.
+We achieved this goal by first converting raw data stored on the [SPARC Portal](https://sparc.science/) into NWB format.
+Once the data was in NWB format, we then created APIs to extract the data out of the NWB files so that researchers can manipulate the data for analyses in multiple programming languages.

 ![image](https://user-images.githubusercontent.com/78009407/126270243-286a0091-967a-4d71-8031-e33939a435ef.png)